camlab-ethz/GEMS/README.md

 § corresponding authors

-## Background
-The field of computational drug design requires accurate scoring functions to predict binding affinities for protein-ligand interactions.
-However, train-test data leakage between the PDBbind database and the CASF benchmark datasets has significantly inflated the performance metrics of currently available deep learning based binding affinity prediction models, leading to overestimation of their generalization capabilities.
-We address this issue by proposing PDBbind CleanSplit, a training dataset curated by a novel structure-based filtering algorithm that eliminates train-test data leakage as well as redundancies within the training set.
-Retraining the current best-performing model on CleanSplit caused its benchmark performance to drop to uncompetitive levels, indicating that the performance of existing models is largely driven by data leakage.
-In contrast, our graph neural network model, GEMS, maintains high benchmark performance when trained on CleanSplit.
-Leveraging a sparse graph modeling of protein-ligand interactions and transfer learning from language models, GEMS is able to generalize to strictly independent test datasets.

 ## Overview
 This repository provides all the necessary resources to use GEMS, a graph-based deep learning model for protein-ligand binding affinity prediction.
 Here we provide instructions for installing dependencies, and detailed guide for preparing datasets, training the model, and running inference.
-Below we also explains how to use the PDBbind CleanSplit dataset, a refined training dataset based on PDBbind introduced to eliminate data leakage and improve model generalization.
-Step-by-step examples are provided to help apply GEMS to their own data or benchmark datasets.
+Below we also explain how to use the PDBbind CleanSplit dataset, a refined training dataset based on PDBbind introduced to eliminate data leakage and improve model generalization.
+Step-by-step examples are provided to help apply GEMS to your own data or benchmark datasets.

 ## System Requirements